zsparal/api-documentation/source/connect/application-fees.rst

 How to create an application fee
 --------------------------------
-One-off application fees can be created on Payments or Orders.
-Application fees can also be set on Subscriptions, in which case the application fee will be added to *each Payment* created for the Subscription.
+One-off application fees can be created on payments or orders.
+Application fees can also be set on Subscriptions, in which case the application fee will be added to *each Payment* created for the subscription.

 They are created by passing additional parameters to the :doc:`/reference/v2/payments-api/create-payment`,